todays tech news scookietech

 We don’t just report on todays tech news scookietech.
 We break down what happens when these technologies hit the market.

-Think about it this way.
-When CRISPR moved from labs to clinical trials, most coverage focused on the science.
-We looked at the investment landscape and asked who’d actually profit from gene editing therapies.
+Think about it this way: when CRISPR moved from labs to clinical trials, most coverage focused on the science.
+We looked at the investment landscape instead.
+Who’d actually profit from gene editing therapies?
+That’s the question we wanted answered.

 Same with AI models.
 Everyone talks about capabilities.
 We examine the ethical questions and regulatory hurdles that’ll determine which companies survive.